Restore Online Shoppers' Confidence Act: History and background

 The bill was introduced in the aftermath of the release of two reports by the committee regarding the spread of deceptive internet sales practices.
 One of the reports, titled "Aggressive Sales Tactics on the Internet and Their Impact on American Consumers", centered on how three companies (Affinion, Webloyalty, and Vertrue) engaged in deceptive practices to auto-enroll consumers without their consent.

 Senator Jay Rockefeller, then-chair of the Senate Committee on Commerce, Science, and Transportation, formally introduced the legislation as S.B.3386 May 19, 2010.
 The legislation passed both houses of Congress ultimately signed into law by President Barack Obama on December 29, 2010.

 Provisions

 ROSCA limits sellers ability to engage in "negative option marketing", which refers to a tactic in which an online seller considers a customer's silence or inaction as acceptance of an offer and permission to charge them.

 The legislation mandates that online sellers disclose specific terms of their offers to customers.
-Additionally, the law requires covered sellers them to directly obtain consumers' billing information, rather than obtain the information through third-party online partners.
+Additionally, the law requires covered sellers to directly obtain consumers' billing information, rather than obtain the information through third-party online partners.